eeshajain1/PhotoFilters/README.md

 # PhotoFilters
-This code is designed to load images and allow the user to filter and save them
+This code is written to load images and allow the user to filter and save them.
+They mimick instagram filters, and use dynamic memory structures to store and change the images.